Brunch & Batter

 Substitutions and variations

-• Prosciutto- You can use diced ham, cooked pancetta, or bacon bits in place of the prosciutto.
+• Pancetta- You can use diced ham, cooked pancetta, or bacon bits in place of the prosciutto.

-• Parmesan- Try adding creamy goat cheese, feta, or ricotta salada in place of the parmesan.
+• Cheese- Try adding creamy goat cheese, feta, or ricotta salata in place of the parmesan.

 Don't like raw asparagus?
 You can cook the asparagus by blanching them in boiling water for a few minutes.
 This will help soften the asparagus, yet keep them firm for the salad.